 Meda became certified as a Community Development Financial Institution (CDFI) by the U.S. Treasury Department.
 Since certification, the CDFI program has provided $1.1 million to the Meda Loan Program.

 Under cooperative agreements with the Minority Business Development Agency (MBDA) of the U.S. Department of Commerce, Meda established two Centers.
-The Minneapolis MBDA Business Center serves entrepreneurs of color throughout Minnesota.
+The Minnesota MBDA Business Center serves entrepreneurs of color throughout Minnesota.
 The MBDA Federal Procurement Center, located in Washington D.C., is the first of its kind to connect entrepreneurs of color nationwide with federal government procurement opportunities.